Haplogroup G-M406: Migrations of G-M406 persons

 In comparisons of 67-marker G-M406 STR samples available from inland Europe with similar samples from (1) Turkey (2) Lebanon-Jordan and (3) Armenia certain deductions can be made.
 Most G-M406 Europeans have Armenians as their nearest relatives.
 Based on the number of mutations observed, some of these probably share common male ancestors as recently as the Dark Ages.
 Only one European branch showed Jordan/Lebanon samples as the nearest G relatives.
 Likewise none of the Europeans showed Turks alone as nearest relatives, but rather some European samples had Turks and Armenians equally related.

 The sharing of common ancestors much farther back in time (perhaps 3,500 years ago) among some of these samples does not provide information so useful because the migration westward could have occurred anytime in the earlier period.
 The finding of likely G-M406 samples in the ancient isolated highlands of Sardinia, however, suggests the arrival of G-M406 in that island prior to the arrival of the Phoenicians.
 The latter began a Sardinian coastal presence about 3,000 years ago.

-There is currently no information to explain the dispersion of G-M406 to the southern Indian area.